lawrennd/snippets/_ml/includes/automatic-differentiation.md

 * in deep learning we're most interested in scalar objectives
 * $d_L=1$, consequently, backward mode is always optimal
-* in the context of neural networks: *backpropagation*
+* in the context of neural networks this is *backpropagation*.
 * backprop has higher memory cost than forwardprop

 \subsubsection{Backprop in deep networks}